farm-ng/amiga-app-template-kivy/apps/virtual_joystick/virtual_joystick_explained.md

 ### gRPC

-The best place to start to gain an understanding of gRPC is the [gRPC introduction](https://grpc.io/docs/what-is-grpc/introduction/).
+The best place to start to gain an understanding of gRPC is the [gRPC introduction](https://grpc.io/docs/what-is-grpc/introduction/), followed by the [gRPC core concepts](https://grpc.io/docs/what-is-grpc/core-concepts/).

 gRPC is used as our communication protocol between services (running in the background) and clients (what you link in your app).
 The communication is through Protocol Buffers, defined in `*proto` files in our [farm-ng-base libraries](#farm-ng-base-libraries).